There are many reasons why only a handful of pianists have recorded

 For the first time in the movement, Beethoven now seems to be striving toward a conclusion, via the introduction of yet another fugal technique known as stretto, in which one voice enters before the previous one has had its full say, as in a heated conversation:

-dominant note F begins to play a more important role than it has previously, occurring as a repeated pedal point in the bass, portending the return of the tonic B flat.
+Things appear to be solidifying harmonically as well.
+The dominant note F begins to play a more important role than it has previously, occurring as a repeated pedal point in the bass, portending the return of the tonic B flat.

 Just at a point where he would seem to be heading into the sonata's concluding measures, he takes a deep breath and begins the fugue anew.
+False alarm!
+Beethoven will have his little joke.

 “Why??” the listener asks, almost angrily.
 I asked myself the same question while I was learning the piece.
 In fact I confess that I tried to find a satisfactory cut at this point, justifying my action by comparing it to the massacre that Beethoven himself authorized Ries to carry out if he wished.
 Thankfully, the muses restored my reason before I committed that act.